 Old Chinese coins have historically been used for a number of purposes other than currency.
 The Chinese used them as good luck charms, ground them up for use in traditional Chinese medicine, and used them to predict the future.
 The Tlingit, an indigenous people living on another continent, discovered yet another use for these coins as body armor.

-For additional information on ancient Chinese coins, the Tlingit and their body armor, trade between the Russians and the Tlingit, and possible evidence of a controversial theory regarding worldwide exploration by early Chinese explorers, please see an article published by Discovery News entitled “Ancient Chinese Coin Brought Good Luck in Yukon“.
+For additional information on ancient Chinese coins, the Tlingit and their body armor, trade between the Russians and the Tlingit, and possible evidence of a controversial theory regarding worldwide exploration by early Chinese explorers, please see an article published by Discovery News and NBC News entitled “Ancient Chinese Coin Brought Good Luck in Yukon“.

 I am honored to have been interviewed for the news article because I had the rare opportunity to be the person the Canadian archaeologists contacted to identify the old Ming and Qing dynasty coins unearthed at the pre-gold rush site in the Yukon.